jboullion/jboullion/README.md

 💻 I am a front and back end developer who loves to work on a little bit of everything.

-🚀 I am the volunteer as the IT director at [Nexus Aurora](https://nexusaurora.org/).
+🚀 I volunteer as the IT director at [Nexus Aurora](https://nexusaurora.org/).
 We are a volunteer organization which incubates open source projects with a focus on human space settlement.

 ☀️ I work with [RENEW Wisconsin](https://www.renewwisconsin.org/), and other renewable energy non-profits, to help them achive their goals of enacting government legislation to further the growth of renewable energy in my home state.